Oiling Treatment, Care and Maintenance of Hardwood Worktops

-At Diydoctor we have received many questions asking which varnish should be used to re-vamp a wooden kitchen worktop…The answer is NONE!
+At Diydoctor we have received many questions asking which varnish should be used to re-vamp or repair a wooden kitchen worktop…The answer is NONE!

-Timber worktops should be prepared without any application that is likely to chip or crack.
-This will harbour germs and become extremely unhygienic in no time.
+Timber worktops should be prepared without any application that is likely to chip or crack as if damaged they will harbour germs and become extremely unhygienic in no time and to these ends, in this project we will deal with how to oil worktops and kitchen work surfaces.

 Oils are best applied by using a lint-free cloth rather than a brush.
 A lint-free cloth is any form of material that will not deposit any particles on the wood – an old T-shirt is usually ideal.